 St Theresa’s Hospital, Kowloon: transferred here from Baptist Hospital to undergo medical to investigate cause of previous collapse.

 Canossa Hospital, Hong Kong: rumoured surgery to remove sweat glands.
-This is noted as fact in Tom Bleecker’s “Unsettled Matters”, is it true?
-I don't know.
+This is noted in Tom Bleecker’s “Unsettled Matters”.

 Grand Ocean Cinema: The premiere of The Big Boss.
 Next door is Lane Crawford which used to be part of the cinema before being turned into Planet Hollywood.
 Incidentally, when it was open, Planet Hollywood had displays of various memorabilia from Lee’s film work including the black cat suit he wore in ETD.

 Pui Ching Education Centre Car Park, Gascoigne Road: The scene of some snaps from a 1963 trip back with Bruce and Doug Palmer.
 At this time this place was called the Grantham College of Education and it was built in 1952.
 The building behind (with the point roof) is actually Kowloon Methodist College.

 Mirador Mansion, Kowloon: The rooftop was the scene of his last street fight (maybe should be ‘roof-fight’) before leaving HK for the US.